salilshankar/trackit/docs/api/update_asset.md

-title: Update an Asset
+title: Update Asset
-description: Update mutable fields (comments, asset_model, asset_type) of an existing asset by ID using PUT or PATCH.
+description: Update mutable fields of an asset by ID.
+Supports PUT/PATCH to modify comments, asset_model, or asset_type and returns the updated asset.

 Overview
-Use this endpoint to update one or more mutable fields on an asset.
-Only the following fields can be changed: comments, asset_model, and asset_type.
-You must include at least one of these keys in the JSON body.
-Any additional keys in the payload are ignored.
-On success, the endpoint returns the updated asset as JSON.
+Update one or more mutable fields on an existing asset.
+This endpoint supports partial updates: send only the fields you want to change.
+On success, it returns the updated asset as JSON.

-- PUT and PATCH both perform partial updates in this implementation.
-- Omitted fields remain unchanged.

 HTTP Methods
 - PUT